- Fourth season at Virginia

 Vin Lananna was named the Director of Track and Field and Cross Country/Associate Athletics Director for Administration in September of 2019, joining the Cavaliers as one of the most respected and successful track and field and cross country coaches in the country.

 It has not taken long for Lananna to impact the Cavalier program and the local running scene.
 During the fall of 2020, UVA was announced as the host site for the 2023 NCAA Cross Country Championships.

-In 2022 the Cavalier men recorded their highest finish since the 2017 season and their third-best finish all-time as the Hoos took 14th place with 18 points.
+In the 2022 outdoor season the Cavalier men recorded their highest finish since the 2017 season and their third-best finish all-time as the Hoos took 14th place with 18 points.